Josuephyus/Randomize/README.md

 # How to Use?

-Required:
-- Java (latest)
-- The following items in the same directory
-  - thisList.txt
-  - icons (folder)
+Required: Java (Either JDK or JRE)

+1. Extract 'RANDOM_CHAMPION'
+2. Run Execute.cmd (Window) or Execute.sh (Linux).

 Any champion listed in "thisList.txt" will be used in the randomizer.

+The 'Execute' files just run the command 'java -jar RandomChampion.jar' so feel free to skip them if you can.
+I need them because...
+I don't know actually...

 # thisList Structure

 {name}, {title / description}

-All spaces, periods, and apostrophes are removed when searching for the icon of {name}.
+All spaces, periods, and apostrophes are removed from {name} when searching for the icon.
 It only accepts ".pngs" (as of now).

 # Current Features